The Definitive Guide to Power Bodybuilding for Strength and Muscle

 Your own experience level is crucial to how fast you can improve, but you’re likely to see rapid gains at the start of a new Powerbuilding program.
 The best approach is to stay behind the wave of adaptations.

 This sounds fancy, but it’s simple: as you get better, you should be patient with adding weight.
-Think you can add another 5kg on your bench?
+Think you can add another 5kg to your bench?
 Add 2.5kg and keep the rest in the tank for next week.
 Power bodybuilding chest gains are about sustainable progress – not rushing yourself.

 2.5kg jumps might seem small, but ten weeks of these small jumps are far better than 5kg jumps 2-3 weeks in a row with a plateau!